 Sleep disorders are a common condition affecting about one out of every six people in the United States.
 A sleep disorder can adversely affect health, work performance, school and relationships, so it is important to seek professional help.

 Princeton Medical Center (PMC) Sleep Center offers adults and children expert care from a team of compassionate professionals who are committed to the study, diagnosis and treatment of sleep-related problems.

-The PMC Sleep Center is fully accredited by the American Academy of Sleep Medicine (AASM), a professional organization dedicated to assuring quality care for patients with sleep disorders, advancement of sleep research, and public and professional education.
+The Sleep Center is fully accredited by the American Academy of Sleep Medicine (AASM), a professional organization dedicated to assuring quality care for patients with sleep disorders, advancement of sleep research, and public and professional education.

 AASM accreditation is the gold standard for sleep centers, ensuring that they meet the highest standards of quality care in providing comprehensive clinical sleep medicine, including diagnosis, treatment and follow-up of patients with a variety of sleep disorders.